202306-NEA-DZ-FEW/e-commerce-project-souqdz/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Please Describe the feature.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the feature is[...].

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.